DAOmasons/RuleBook/misc/compliance.md

 ## 6. Enforcement and Compliance Failure

-### 6.1 Non-Compliance Penalties
+### 6.1 Non-Compliance Penalties for Ship Operators

-The Grant Ships project employs a structured flags system to address non-compliance issues, ensuring that all participants adhere to the established Compliance Policy.
-This system is designed to both warn and penalize participants for infractions in a fair and transparent manner.
+The Grant Ships project employs a structured flags system to address non-compliance issues for Ship Operators.
+This system is designed to both warn and penalize Ship Operators for infractions in a fair and transparent manner.

 #### Warnings and Yellow Flag System: